dungphan90/PersonalPage/setting-up-archlinux.md

 ```
 Another small issue is for those who use GitHub.
 They change the default branch from `master` to `main`, so pay attention when following the instructions in the article.

+Lastly, for those of you who want to look at my config files, they are [here](https://github.com/dungphan90/LinuxOS-Config).
+I also keep a config repository for MacOS [here](https://github.com/dungphan90/MacOS-SysConf).